flamerecca/yii2-gitbook-cookbook/i18n-selecting-application-language.md

 <?= Html::a('DE', ['post/view', 'language' => 'de']); ?>
 ```

-Thanks to Yii we have an ability to replace default URL class with our own right from config file:
+Thanks to Yii ，we have an ability to replace default URL class with our own right from config file：

 ```php
 return [